Outback Opal Hunters

 Outback Opal Hunters is an Australian factual television show which follows opal miners across various sites in the Australian states of New South Wales, Queensland, South Australia and Western Australia.
 The series is produced by Prospero Productions and began on the Discovery Channel on 8 February 2018.
 The series has been a ratings success and has been broadcast in over 100 countries including the United Kingdom and United States.

-The eighth season concluded on 12 May 2022.

 Premise

 The series follows opal miners in various locations of Australia as they strive to reach their individually set season target (measured in Australian dollars).

 Production

 In August 2017 it was announced Discovery had commissioned Outback Opal Hunters, a factual series from Prospero Productions which follows opal miners across New South Wales (NSW), Queensland (QLD) and Coober Pedy, South Australia (SA).
 The eight episode first season premiered on 8 February 2018.
 In September 2018 it was announced the series had been renewed for a 13 episode second season which would expand into Western Australia (WA).
 The second season which was filmed in Lightning Ridge (NSW), Opalton (QLD), Coober Pedy (SA) and Laverton (WA) premiered on 31 January 2019.
 The third season consisting of eight episodes was filmed across Lightning Ridge (NSW), Opalton (QLD), Laverton (WA), White Cliffs (NSW), Sheepyard (NSW) and Mintabie (SA).
 The season premiered on 17 October 2019.
 Season four which consisted of 12 episodes premiered on 6 February 2020.
 The fifth season premiered on 8 October 2020.
 In December 2020 it was initially reported as part of Foxtel's 2021 Upfronts the series would return for its sixth season on 11 February 2021.
 However, the season in fact premiered a week earlier on 4 February 2021.
 The seventh season premiered on 7 October 2021.
 The 12 episode eighth season premiered on 24 February 2022.